Attention-Enhanced Learning for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of the proposed ML model for beam tracking.\footnote{The code source is available online at \url{https://github.com/WillysMa/Sensing-Assisted-Beam-Tracking.git}.} Experiments are based on Scenario 9 of the DeepSense 6G dataset \cite{alkhateeb2023deepsense}, which provides sensory data and optimal beams for real-world mmWave communications.
 For any time step $t$, the maximum number of past images is set to $L=8$ in each sequence sample $\Zcl[t]$, while the number of future time steps for beam prediction is set to $J=6$.
 The overall dataset contains a total of $T=4060$ samples $\{\Zcl[t], \bb^{\star}[t]\}$ with $80\%$ training samples and $20\%$ validation samples.
+The ML models are implemented by PyTorch and trained via NViDIA Tesla V100 GPUs.
 In the training stage, the initial learning rate is $10^{-4}$ with a cyclic cosine annealing scheduler used.
 We set $\gamma=2$ for the loss function.
 In the MHA module, we adopt $8$ heads for diverse attentions.
 As a result, the ML model has approximately a total of $1.8 \times 10^6$ trainable parameters.
+Further details on the experimental setup are available in the released source code.

 We use the task loss, Top-$k$ accuracy, and distance-based accuracy (DBA) \cite{charan2022multi} for performance evaluation.
 The task loss at the inference stage reflects the overall generalization performance, while the other two metrics targets for specific time slots.
 Specifically, the Top-$k$ accuracy measures whether the ground-truth label is among the model's Top-$k$ predicted labels.
 In contrast, the DBA metric computes the distance of the predicted beams from the ground-truth beams and assigns scores based on how far the predicted beam is from the ground-truth beam.
 The DBA score is computed using Top-$3$ accuracy, and we refer readers to \cite{charan2022multi} for a detailed explanation.
 Note that both the Top-$k$ and DBA scores target one time slot.
 To reflect the overall performance across all $J+1$ time slots, we further consider average Top-$k$ (ATop-$k$) and average DBA (ADBA) over all time slots.